 2019

 - EGLE has conducted several rounds of sampling to evaluate the presence of PFAS in surface waters (streams and drains) in this area.
-In 2018 and 2019, a total of 209 surface water samples have been collected.
-The PFOS concentrations in these samples ranged from non-detect (<0.2 parts per trillion) to 11,000parts per trillion (ppt).
+In 2018 and 2019, a total of 209 surface water samples were collected.
+The PFOS concentrations in these samples ranged from non-detect (<0.2 parts per trillion) to 11,000 parts per trillion (ppt).
 Overall, results suggest that some surface waters in the area have elevated levels of PFAS, specifically PFOS.

-- In 2019, bluegill and sunfish were sampled from Fort Gratiot Pond at McIntyre Park as part of the statewide Eat Safe Fish Program.
+- In 2019, Bluegill and Sunfish were sampled from Fort Gratiot Pond at McIntyre Park as part of the statewide Eat Safe Fish Program.
 This is a catch and release pond.
 The fish samples were tested for various contaminants including PFOS.
-The PFOS levels ranged from non-detect to 8 parts per billion (ppb) and averaged less than 3 ppb.
-This is well below MDHHS Fish Consumption Screening Values for PFOS.
-MDHHS will, however, be issuing a Fish Consumption Advisory for the pond in the future due to mercury levels measured in the fish being higher than the statewide mercury average.
+See the fish sampling information section for the PFOS results.
+MDHHS issued consumption guidelines for Bluegill and Sunfish due to mercury levels measured in the fish being higher than the statewide mercury average.

 - Two drinking water wells near the Fort Gratiot Landfill (one residential well and one well at the St. Clair Drain Commission garage) were sampled for PFAS in November 2018 and April 2019.
 The results for both wells were non-detect for all PFAS tested.

-- EGLE, working with St. Clair County Health Department staff, identified 2 additional residential wells for sampling in November 2019.
+- EGLE, working with St. Clair County Health Department, identified 2 additional residential wells for sampling in November 2019.
 Both wells sampled were non-detect for all PFAS tested.

 - In December 2019, EGLE sampled a residential well located near a field investigation site.
 The results were non-detect for all PFAS tested.